Skip to main content

 4.12 Meal Expenses

 a.
 Per diem rates for in-state travel are set by the State of Idaho.
-Per diem rates for out-of-state destinations are consistent with the amounts set by the U.S. General Service Administration (GSA), up to the maximum allowed for all official travel that includes an overnight stay (See the University Travel and Expense Reimbursement Services website for rates and additional information).
+Per diem rates for out-of-state destinations are consistent with the amounts set by the U.S. General Service Administration (GSA), up to the maximum allowed for all official travel that includes an overnight stay (see the Travel and Expense Reimbursement Services website for rates and additional information).

 b.
 Per diem reimbursement is not allowed for Vicinity Travel.